panzerdp/dmitripavlutin.com/content/posts/118-closure-interview/index.md

 Don't underestimate the importance of knowing closures.

-If you're preparing for a JavaScript coding interview, there's a good chance you're going to get asked about the concept of closures.
+During a JavaScript coding interview there's a good chance you'll get asked about the concept of closures.

-I compiled a list of 7 practical and increasingly challenging questions on JavaScript closures.
+I compiled a list of 7 interesting and increasingly challenging questions on JavaScript closures.

 Take a pencil and a piece of paper, and try to answer the questions without looking at the answers.
 In my estimation, you would need about 30 minutes.

-*If you need a refresh on closures, I recommend checking my post [A Simple Explanation of JavaScript Closures](/simple-explanation-of-javascript-closures/).*

 Have fun!

+*If you need a refresh on closures, I recommend checking the post [A Simple Explanation of JavaScript Closures](/simple-explanation-of-javascript-closures/).*

 ```toc
 ```

-## Questions 1: Is it a closure?
+## Questions 1: Closures raise your hand

 Consider the following functions `clickHandler`, `immediate`, and `delayedReload`: